 Tobetsu Town

-Today, they are in their third generation.
-While preserving tradition, Fujizawa is sensitive to the demands of the times, and has no hesitation in developing new products.
-It is this inquisitive mind that has led to many of Fujisawa's products winning numerous awards.
+Now in his third generation, he continues to protect traditions while also keenly sensing what is needed with the times and constantly developing new products.
+It is this spirit of inquiry that has led to many of Fujisawa's products winning numerous awards.

-Are you curious about what kind of products are available?
-There are so many kinds of sweets in the store, but let us introduce some of the most popular and recommended ones.
+You might be wondering what kind of products they have, right?
+There are so many different kinds of sweets in the store, but we'll introduce some of the most popular and recommended items here.

-In fact, it was Kuninao Date, a descendant of Masamune Date, known as "Dokuganryu" (the Dokugan Dragon), who settled in Tobetsu-cho during the Hokkaido pioneering period.
-As the name "Mikazuki Manju" suggests, it is made in the image of the crescent moon on Lord Masamune's helmet.
-The slightly salty candy is a characteristic of Fujisawa.
+In fact, during the Hokkaido development period, it was Date Kuninao, a descendant of Date Masamune, known for the "One-Eyed Dragon," who settled in Tobetsu Town.
+As the name "Mikazuki Manju" suggests, it was made based on the crescent moon on Masamune's helmet.
+The slightly salty candy is Fujisawa's specialty.

-Although we have so far introduced mainly Japanese sweets, Fujisawa is also hot on Western sweets!
-Among them, we recommend the chiffon cake.
+So far, we have mainly introduced Japanese sweets, but Fujisawa is also great at Western sweets!
+The chiffon cake is one of the best.
 It is a gluten-free cake made with rice flour and soy milk, without wheat flour.
-Isn't that a little surprising?
+It's a bit surprising, isn't it?

-It comes in a variety of flavors, from left to right: "plain," "blueberry," "coffee," and "strawberry," so you will never get tired of eating it.
-Moreover, the ingredients used are not half bad, such as blueberries and strawberries from Tobetsu Town and coffee roasted at a café in the town.
+They come in a variety of flavors, from the left in the photo: "plain," "blueberry," "coffee," and "strawberry."
+You'll never get tired of eating them.
+They also use blueberries and strawberries picked in Tobetsu Town, and coffee roasted in a cafe in the town, so they're extremely particular about the ingredients they use.

-What do you think of Fujisawa's recommended products?
-Of course, this is only a small part of what we have introduced here.
-If you actually step into the store, you will find so many sweets that you will want to scream with joy.
+What did you think of Fujisawa's recommended products?
+Of course, what we introduced here is only a small part of it.
+When you actually step inside the store, you will see so many sweets lined up that you will want to scream with joy.
+Please use the items introduced here as a reference and find your favorite item.

 Writer Profile